PRIDE-Archive/pride-web/static/markdown/submitdatapage/content.md

 - Mass spectrometer output files (called ‘RAW’) (**Mandatory**): The RAW files are the native machine data files - Thermo .RAW, ABSCIEX .wiff, .scan, Agilent .d, Waters .raw, Bruker .yep, Bruker .baf - [check the full list here](./pridefileformats#search_files).
 Each RAW file needs to be realted with at least one SEARCH file.

-- Peptide/protein identification files (called ‘SEARCH’) (**Mandatory**): These are the files provided by the software used to perform the data analysis - Mascot .dat, ProteomeDiscover .msf - [check the full list here](/markdownpage/pridefileformats#search_files).
+- Peptide/protein identification files (called ‘SEARCH’) (**Mandatory**): These are the files provided by the software used to perform the data analysis - Mascot .dat, ProteomeDiscover .msf - [check the full list here](./pridefileformats#search_files).
 Each SEARCH file needs to be related with at least one RAW file.

-- mzTab or mzIdentML result files (called 'RESULT') (**Recommended**): The mzTab and mzIdentML are standard file formats provided by most of the analysis software tools [check the full list here](/markdownpage/pridefileformats#result_files).
+- mzTab or mzIdentML result files (called 'RESULT') (**Recommended**): The mzTab and mzIdentML are standard file formats provided by most of the analysis software tools [check the full list here](./pridefileformats#result_files).
 The mzIdentML contains only identification information, were the mzTab can contains Quantitation/Idnetification results.
 These files needs to be related with at least one PEAK file.

 - PEAK List files (called 'PEAK') (**Recommended**): If the mzTab or mzIdentML is provided the corresponding peak list files should be provided in order to be able to check the MS/MS spectrum evidences that support the peptide/protein identifications ([check the full list here](./pridefileformats#peak_files)).

 > The submissions that provides the 'RESULT' and corresponding 'PEAK' files are classify in PRIDE Archive as **Complete Submissions** following the ProteomeXchange guidelines.
-Please, read here the [benefits of Complete Submissions](/markdownpage/whycompletesubmissions#whycompletesubmissions).

 Optionally other files can be included in your submission to facilitate the review process or reproduce of the original results and better understanding of the dataset: